 The mixed Romanesque and Gothic Cattedrale di Santa Maria Assunta -- we're going in the side door.
 The belltower is attested from 1266.

 A beautiful antiporta on the southern side, mainly from the 15th century.
-The first cathedral here was consecrated by Pope Urban II as he stopped off on his way home from preaching the First Crusade at Clermont in France in 1095.
+The present cathedral here, replacing an earlier one that was destroyed in a sacking of the city in 1070, was consecrated by Pope Urban II as he stopped off on his way home from preaching the First Crusade at Clermont in France in 1095.